Duet3D/wiki-content/User_manual/Troubleshooting/Duet_wont_respond.md

 # If the port still doesn't appear on the PC

+* If neither port is shown, then the Duet may be faulty or the firmware may be invalid or corrupted.
+Erase and reflash the firmware.
+**Only erase the firmware if your board is completely unresponsive, or if instructed to do so by Duet3D.**
+* **Duet 3 Mini 5+**: The Mini 5+ has a different way of flashing the firmware compared to other boards.
+See [firmware update instructions here](/User_manual/RepRapFirmware/Updating_firmware#duet-3-mini-5-wifiethernet).
-* If neither port is shown, then the Duet may be faulty or it may not have valid firmware installed.
-With USB power applied, erase the firmware. **Only erase the firmware if your board is completely unresponsive, or if instructed to do so by Duet3D.** On older boards do this by holding down the Erase button for at least 1 second, then press the Reset button.
+* **All other mainboards**: With USB power applied, erase the firmware.
+  * On older boards do this by holding down the Erase button for at least 1 second, then press the Reset button.
   On newer boards there is no Erase button; so fit a jumper across the Erase pins, then connect to USB for a few seconds, then disconnect from USB, remove the jumper and connect to USB again.
   You may have to do this a couple of times if the Duet does not appear in the Device Manager.
   * The Bossa Port should appear in Device Manager; if it does then you can upload firmware using SAM-BA or Bossa as described in section "Fall-back procedure #2" in [Installing and Updating Firmware](/User_manual/RepRapFirmware/Updating_firmware).
 * If all the above steps fail and your Duet is still under warranty, contact your supplier (if you purchased your Duet direct from Duet3D then follow [the warranty return process](https://www.duet3d.com/page/warranty-policy))